pi-tv/pi-tv.github.io/_posts/linux/2020-01-01-arch-linux-install.md

 arch-chroot /mnt/arch
 ```

-##In chroot environment of the new system:
+## In a chroot environment of the new system:
 ```bash
 locale-gen
 timedatectl set-timezone Europe/Moscow